Skip to main content

 Ranking Questions

-b.
-Is this an application for stock water development due to irrigation improvements funded by NRCS? - Is this application for an on-farm improvement (Irrigation or Stock water) associated with a delivery system improvement?
+1. Is this application for a delivery system improvement or an on-farm improvement (Irrigation or Stock water) associated with a delivery system improvement?